crispy silken tofu in a creamy sauce of roasted garlic and lemon

 Ingredients:

-• 2 tablespoons plus 2 teaspoons no-chicken broth powder (if you use a different brand, use the amount indicated for 2 cups water.)
+2 tablespoons plus 2 teaspoons no-chicken broth powder (if you use a different brand, use the amount indicated for 2 cups of water.)

 Method:

-• Wash the lemon.
-Using a metal skewer or a big fork, poke 20 holes in the lemon, all around.
+Wash the lemon.
+Using a metal skewer or a big fork, poke 20 holes in the lemon, all around, then rub it with a bit of olive oil.
 Place the garlic packet and the lemon on a baking sheet and slide the pan into the oven.
-Roast the garlic and lemon for 1 hour.
+Roast the garlic and the lemon for 1 hour.

 You can do this in advance

-• Cut the tofu into 6 blocks.
+Cut the tofu into 6 blocks, or into 1 ½ inch cubes.
+Either works; it just depend upon whether you want to serve slices or cubes.
 Dust them on all sides with potato starch.

-• Pour oil into a skillet to a depth of 2 inches.
-You want the oil to be deep enough so that the sides of the tofu cubes will get fried, as well as the tops and bottoms.
+The easiest way to fry the tofu is with a deep fryer.
+If you don’t have one, Pour oil into a skillet to a depth of 2 inches.
+You want the oil to be deep enough so that the sides of the tofu will get fried, as well as the tops and bottoms.

-• When the tofu cubes are fried on all sides, carefully lift them from the pan with the spatula and set them on paper towels to drain.
+When the tofu is fried on all sides, carefully lift them from the pan with the spatula and set them on paper towels to drain.

-• To serve, pour the hot sauce onto a serving plate with a lip and arrange the tofu cubes over the sauce.
+To serve, pour the hot sauce onto a serving plate with a lip and arrange the tofu over the sauce.
 Garnish with a bit of chopped parsley for color.
-(If the sauce got to be a little too thick, just thin it by whisking in a tiny bit of water.
+(If the sauce becomes too thick while standing, just thin it by whisking in a tiny bit of hot water.